beasteers/singuconda/README.md

  - `./sing` run the singularity container in read-only mode - use this to run many containers at once
  - `./singrw` run the singularity container in read-write mode - use this to install packages

-By default it will detect GPUs.
+By default it will auto-detect GPUs using nvidia-smi.
 But if that fails, you can do:
   - `./sing --nv`
   - `./singrw --nv`

 Those commands above will create interactive sessions.
 If you want to run a script/commands in singularity, you can do this: